oracle-livelabs/converged/microservices-with-converged-db/quarkus/quarkus.md

-# Develop with Oracle Database 23ai and GraalVM using Spring Boot
+# Develop with Oracle Database 23ai and GraalVM using Quarkus

 ## Introduction

-This lab walks you through the steps to develop with Oracle Database 23ai and GraalVM using Spring Boot Estimated Time: 30 minutes
+This lab walks you through the steps to develop with Oracle Database 23ai and GraalVM using Quarkus Estimated Time: 30 minutes

 ### Objectives

 In this lab, you will:
-- Develop with Oracle Database 23ai and GraalVM using Spring Boot
+- Develop with Oracle Database 23ai and GraalVM using Quarkus

 ### Prerequisites